societyinforisk/code-of-conduct/sira-quick-start-guide.md

 SiRA Membership Slack has many (many) channels.
 We could not hope to describe all of them here, but this should help give you a starting point for being here.

 - **`#sira-newbies`:** Not sure which channel is the best place for your question or post?
 Ask for directions here.
-- **`#sira-*`:** Channels with the `rands-` prefix are related to operating and participating in SiRA Slack, such as `#rands-admins`, `#rands-slack-culture`, and `#rands-slack-rules`.
+- **`#sira-*`:** Channels with the `sira-` prefix are related to operating and participating in SiRA Slack, such as `#sira-public`, `#sira-newbies` and `#sira-quotewall`.
-- **`#daily-ftw`:** This is where we celebrate our wins, and it's a great channel to get started in!
-Post your own wins so we can cheer you on, and join the conversations on other people's posts!
-- **`#help-and-advice`:** If there's not a more specific channel that's relevant to your question, you can always ask in this channel.
+- **`#random`:** Channel for your random thoughts.
+- **`#jobs`:** Job postings and requests for referrals for job-seekers.

 ## Slackbot Custom Responses

 Slackbot [custom responses](https://slack.com/resources/using-slack/a-guide-to-slackbot-custom-responses) are trigger words or trigger phrases that cause an auto-reply from Slackbot.
-Discussions about Slackbot responses take place in `#coc`, and there's a pinned link in that channel with the list of responses as of December 2019.
+Discussions about Slackbot responses take place in `#coc`.

-### Custom Responses for Inclusive Language
+## Inclusive Language

-SiRA Slack has a Slackbot that automatically flags non-inclusive words and phrases and makes alternate suggestions.
-People often ask about using these Slackbot responses in their other Slack communities - you can find the instructions on how to do that, as well as the custom responses used, [here](https://github.com/societyinforisk/code-of-conduct/blob/main/inclusive-language.md).
+The SiRA Membership Slack has a Slackbot that automatically flags non-inclusive words and phrases and makes alternate suggestions.

 Have you been on the receiving end of this Slackbot for using some particular term?
 Don't feel bad - many of us have too!
 It's not there to draw attention to you personally - it's simply a mechanism we use to gently shape the whole community towards inclusive language and set some norms around how we communicate.
 Please just take it as intended: a friendly prompt to consider refining how you express yourself.

+In partnership with [Better Allies](https://betterallies.com), the Rands Leadership Slack decided to share their inclusive language Slackbot rules so that administrators of other Slack communities can copy or modify them.
+We are using these same rules in the SiRA Membership Slack as well.

+For simple instructions on how to download the rules and customize a Slack workspace, please refer to [this page](https://betterallies.com/language/).